NEAR AI Quickstart¶

 Login to NEAR AI¶

-To create a new agent, you first need to login using your Near account:
+To create a new agent, first login with a NEAR Account:

 $> nearai login

-After successfully login, you should see the screen below.
+After successfully logging in, you will see a confirmation screen.
 Close it and return to your terminal.

 Tip